turbolinks/turbolinks/README.md

 If form submission results in a state change on the server that affects cached pages, consider clearing Turbolinks’ cache with [`Turbolinks.clearCache()`](#turbolinksclearcache).

 The Turbolinks Rails engine performs this optimization automatically for non-GET XHR requests that redirect with the `redirect_to` helper.
+In this case, the default visit action is _replace_.
+If you want the _advance_ visit action, use `redirect_to url, {turbolinks: :advance}`.

 ## Setting Custom HTTP Headers